-How to Get Your Kleptomaniac Dog to Drop Anything
+How To Get Your Dog To Drop ANYTHING!

 There is nothing better to a dog than grabbing something he shouldn’t have and then getting chased through the house!